rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 We mentioned some of the benefits of coding with Elm, or with a purely functional language for that matter.
 We also talked about the main issues.

-The benefits are overwhelmingly in the majority, compared to the issues, and this is why we are happy with the choice we made.
+For us the benefits are overwhelming, compared to the issues, and this is why we are happy with the choice we made.

 > “Then I came to Functional Programming … and programming was fun again!"
 >